cs3216/cs3216.github.io/coursework/product-design/index.md

 </div>

 <div class="box">
-  <strong class="milestone-counter">Milestone 0b (Not graded):</strong> Read through <http://albancarmet.com/portfolio/elly/>.
+  <strong class="milestone-counter">Milestone 0b (Not graded):</strong> Read through <a href="http://albancarmet.com/portfolio/elly/">http://albancarmet.com/portfolio/elly/</a>.
 This is to understand the importance of the User-Centered Design process and why we are forcing you to do this assignment in a certain way.
 </div>

 ### A note about terminology